Do you need a blank 512-byte file, a 1.44MB floppy disk image, or want

 Blank File Generator is exactly what you need in that case!
 It is good for:

 Blank File Generator will generate a file on any writable disk, including a hard drive, USB flash drive, memory card, floppy, RAM disk, or network share.
-It can generate a blank file (filled with null bytes), a text file full of spaces, or a random file.
+It can generate a blank file (filled with null or filled bytes), a text file full of spaces, or a random file.

 File size can be specified in all popular units, including bytes, SI kilo/mega/gigabytes (powers of 1000), and standard kibi/mebi/gibibytes (powers of 1024).
 If you want to make a file that fills a drive with an advertised capacity of 4 billion bytes, for example, you can simply specify "4 SI gigabytes" instead of manually converting to the "true" gibibyte capacity.